yashkant/pnas-binary-nets/README.md

 Setup Dependencies
 -----
-The recommended version for running the experiments is Python3, however it works fine with Python2.
+The recommended version for running the experiments is Python3.

 1. Follow the installation guide on [Tensorflow Homepage][4] for installing Tensorflow-GPU or Tensorflow-CPU.
 2. Follow instructions outlined on [Keras Homepage][5] for installing Keras.